sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-mysqltcl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : MySQL interface for Tcl
+Short desc    : MySQL interface for Tcl
 URL          : http://www.xdobry.de/mysqltcl
-Лицензия     : MIT
+License      : MIT
-Описание     : Mysqltcl is an extension to the Tool Command Language (Tcl) that
+Descript     : Mysqltcl is an extension to the Tool Command Language (Tcl) that
              : provides high-level access to a MySQL database server.
 ```